 If every month this year turns out like January 2007, I’ll have nothing to complain about, except the amount of work I have to do.
-You might want to check my balance sheet first, or jump right into my income and expenses.

 I’d like to say that I set a personal record for income this month, but I’d be wrong.
 I earned about $1,000 more before expenses in March 2006 thanks to my annual bonus.
 On the other hand, this is the most I’ve earned outside my regular paycheck.
 I don’t expect that to continue; in fact, February may seem like a disappointment in comparison.
 If you’re interested in reading more about my side job income, I generally write more about blogging and online income on Meta.